UnionOfRAD/manual/en/models/using-data-sources.md

 ## Introduction

 Before we dive into the next section about models, it's important to understand how a model manipulates it's underlying data.
-In Lithium, this is done through a collection of classes called data sources.
+In li3, this is done through a collection of classes called data sources.

 While models expose a common API for your application to manipulate data, the purpose of a data source is to manage the direct connection details for a specific data storage medium.
 Apart from providing a common way to read and write, models use data sources to connect to, disconnect from, and describe their underlying services.

 ## Core Data Sources

-Lithium provides a number of data sources your models can utilize.
+li3 provides a number of data sources your models can utilize.
 The list is growing, but currently includes:

  * MySQL
  * SQLite3